A question I get asked by my readers often is ‘Is Glasgow worth visiting?’ or ‘Should I visit Edinburgh or Glasgow?’

 + Booking flights: I use Skyscanner when researching and booking my flights as I find them to have the best deals.
 I also use Google Flights to compare flights I’ve found on Skyscanner.

 + Accommodation: I use Booking.com when booking my accommodation in Scotland.
-Sometimes I’ll use Expedia, and I also use Hostelworld to book hostels [pay a small deposit to book, free cancellation].
+I also use Hostelworld to book hostels [pay a small deposit to book, free cancellation].

 + Travel insurance: I always recommend booking travel insurance for any trip you take.
 Personally, I use CoverMore– I used to sell this insurance when I was a travel agent and dealt with claims on behalf of my customers frequently and they were really easy to deal with.
 World Nomads is also another high-quality insurance provider I recommend.

 + Tours and Activities: I use GetYourGuide whenever I can to book tours and activities.
 I also recommend purchasing the Explorer Pass if you plan on visiting a few attractions.

 + Transport: When hiring a car in the UK I always use Auto Europe, a car rental comparison website that has great deals.
 For train times and bookings I use Scotrail [Scotland’s main network] and I also compare prices with Trainline.
-For bus travel, I always use Megabus.
+For bus travel, I use Megabus for cheap fares.

 + What to pack: The weather is changeable in Scotland and you can sometimes have four seasons in one day!
-I’ve written this comprehensive packing list for Scotland that will tell you everything you need to pack, whether you’re travelling from abroad or live locally and you’re planning a day trip to Scotland.
+I’ve written this comprehensive packing list for Scotland that will tell you everything you need to pack, whether you’re travelling from abroad or living locally and you’re planning a day trip to Scotland.